employees can't see the forest through the jargon

 What it is

-A decision-making tool that translates broad goals and concepts into universally applied principles, mindsets, and behaviors.
+A decision-making framework that translates your strategy into organizational mindsets and behaviors.

 Why it matters

-It bridges the execution gap, helping people understand, align with, and consistently act on the change in a way that makes sense to them.
+It bridges the strategy-execution gap, helping people understand and consistently act on change in a way that fits their role.